CartoDB/cartoframes/CONTRIBUTING.md

 ### Documentation (readthedocs)

-This step needs to be completed before any releases, but is here as a reminder that documentation should not be ignored.
+This step needs to be completed before any releases, but it is here as a reminder that documentation should not be ignored.
 Docs are built with [ReadTheDocs](https://cartoframes.readthedocs.io/en/stable/) automatically from any tagged release and a few select branches. ``master`` is the docs build for ``latest``.
 Once docs are working from master from the previous step, ensure that the version shows up in the default docs page: https://cartoframes.readthedocs.io/en/stable/

 ### PyPi release